f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 From this page, you can select service policies that have been created and make them active.
 You can have multiple active service policies at a time, and they will be enforced in the order that they are in the list.

 You can also have different active service policies for different server selections, such as specific host headers or tags.
-For this lab, we will be applying the service policy to *Any Server*.

 .. image:: _static/sel-active.png
    :scale: 30%